andi1984/dev/md/posts/podcasts/index.md

 The most funny, but also really interesting episodes are the "wheel of fortune"-specials where they randomly pick and philosophize about W3C specifications.

-I really recommend this podcast to any native german webdev and I hope this podcast will last for the next decade as well!
+I really recommend this podcast to any native German webdev and I hope this podcast will last for the next decade as well!